san650/ember-cli-page-object/api/setup.md

 });
 ```

-You can define attributes using any JavaScript construct
+You can define attributes using any JavaScript construct.

 ```js
 var page = PageObject.create({